The Book of Mormon (musical): Act II

 Having lost his faith, Price drowns his sorrows in coffee.
 Cunningham finds Price and tells him they need to at least act like mission companions, as the mission president is coming to visit the Ugandan mission.
-Price reflects on all the broken promises the church, his parents, his friends, and life in general made to him.
+Price reflects on all the broken promises the church, his parents, his friends, and life in general made to him ("Orlando").

-Nabulungi and the villagers perform a pageant for the mission president to "honor [him] with the story of Joseph Smith, the American Moses" ("Joseph Smith American Moses"), which reflects the distortions put forth by Cunningham, such as having sex with a frog to cure their AIDS.
+Nabulungi and the villagers perform a pageant for the mission president to "honor [him] with the story of Joseph Smith, the American Moses", which reflects the distortions put forth by Cunningham, such as having sex with a frog to cure their AIDS ("Joseph Smith American Moses").
 The mission president is appalled, orders all the missionaries to go home, and tells Nabulungi that she and her fellow villagers are not members.
 Nabulungi, heartbroken at the thought that she will never reach paradise, curses God for forsaking her ("Hasa Diga Eebowai [Reprise]").
 Price has had an epiphany and realizes Cunningham was right all along: though scriptures are important, what is more important is getting the message across ("You and Me (But Mostly Me) [Reprise]").

 The General arrives, and Nabulungi is ready to submit to him, telling the villagers that Cunningham's stories are untrue.
-She also explains that they will never see him again but protects his reputation in their eyes by saying a lion ate him.
-To Nabulungi's shock, they respond that they have always known that Cunningham's stories were metaphors rather than the literal truth.
-Price and Cunningham arrive just in time to use Cunningham's lies of the latter being resurrected after being eaten by lions to scare the General and his men away.
+She also explains that they will never see him again, but protects his reputation in their eyes by saying a lion ate him.
+To Nabulungi's shock, they respond that they have always known that Cunningham's stories were metaphors rather than literal truth.
+Price and Cunningham arrive, and, believing Cunningham to be resurrected from the dead, the General flees.
 Price rallies the members of the Church and the Ugandans to work together to make this their paradise.
 Later, the newly minted Ugandan elders (including the General) go door to door to evangelize with "The Book of Arnold" ("Tomorrow Is a Latter Day"/"Hello!
-[Reprise]"/"Encore").
+[Reprise]").